-On January 5, 2006, the Company's Hillman Group, Inc. subsidiary purchased certain assets of The SteelWorks Corporation ("SteelWorks"), a Denver, Colorado based manufacturer and distributor of metal shapes, threaded rod and metal sheet to the retail hardware and home improvement industry.
+On January 5, 2006, the Hillman Group purchased certain assets of The SteelWorks Corporation ("SteelWorks"), a Denver, Colorado based manufacturer and distributor of metal shapes, threaded rod and metal sheet to the retail hardware and home improvement industry.
 The aggregate purchase price, including transaction costs of \$123, was \$34,364 paid in cash at closing.
-The accompanying consolidated balance sheet at December 31, 2006 reflects the preliminary allocation of the aggregate purchase price in accordance with SFAS No. 141, "Business Combinations."
+The accompanying consolidated balance sheet at December 31, 2007 reflects the allocation of the aggregate purchase price in accordance with SFAS No. 141, "Business Combinations."
 The following table reconciles the fair value of the acquired assets and assumed liabilities to the total purchase price: